Beauty and a Beat

 "Beauty and a Beat" is a song by Canadian singer Justin Bieber from his third studio album Believe (2012).
 It features rapper Nicki Minaj, who co-wrote it with Savan Kotecha, Max Martin and Zedd.
 It was also produced by the latter two with a heavy drum machine and "rushing" synthesizers.
 Lyrically, it speaks about Bieber wanting to take his love interest to a club, where they can "party like it's 3012".
 It is the only song from Believe that Bieber did not co-write.
 The song became the third official single from the album.

 Following the release of Believe, "Beauty and a Beat" debuted on the US Billboard Hot 100 at 72 due to strong digital downloads.
 After the release of the song's music video, it re-entered the Hot 100 at number 72 and peaked at 5.
-It also debuted on the Canadian Hot 100 at 47.
+It also debuted on the Canadian Hot 100 at 47 and later peaked at number 4.
+It also reached the top 10 in Australia, Israel, Lebanon, and New Zealand.
+It was certified seven-times Platinum in Australia, four-times Platinum in the US, and Gold or higher in 11 additional countries.

 Background

-"Beauty and a Beat" was originally written by Anton Zaslavski for his debut album, Clarity.
-Zaslavski, however, felt the song did not quite fit his new album's style, so he, Max Martin, Savan Kotecha, and Onika Maraj wrote a version for Bieber's third studio album, Believe released in 2012.
+Savan Kotecha and Onika Maraj wrote "Beauty and a Beat" with its producers Max Martin and Anton Zaslavski.
 Maraj, known by her stage-name Nicki Minaj, provides guest vocals on the track.
 Bieber later spoke upon the collaboration with Minaj, saying: "I wanted a female rapper and I think that she is the best choice.
 I felt she just fit on the song perfectly."
 An album of remixes was released on December 11, 2012.

 Composition and lyrics

 "Beauty and a Beat" is an uptempo EDM and electropop song that lasts 3 minutes and 48 seconds.
-With the chord progression of F–Dm7–Am–Gsus, the song is written in the key of A minor in common time.
+With the chord progression of F–Dm7–Am–Gsus, the song is written in the key of A minor, vocals spanning from D4 to A5 in common time.
 The song moves at a tempo of 128 beats per minute.

 The song contains elements of R&B. Sarah Deen of Metro described it as a "frantic dance track", while Rolling Stones Jon Dolan called the song a "disco-inferno".
 "Beauty and a Beat" contains fast-paced drum beats and an acid house break down.
 Bieber's then-girlfriend Selena Gomez is referenced in the song during Minaj's rap: "Justin Bieber/You know I'm gonna hit 'em with the ether/Buns out, wiener/But I gotta keep an eye out for Selener."
 Reviewer Jason Lipshutz noted the rhyme between "wiener" and her given name.